arg3t/dotfiles/README.md

 ## TODOs

-* Switch to surf & tabbed
-* Find more cool stuff to add to your rice
+* Improve the go function written in surf
+* Improve the way indicators look
+* !!!
+High priority add an indicator for insert mode